Sale of paper tickets to be discontinued

 • Go anywhere across the Île-de-France region, on any transport mode.
 More convenient, with no need to load tickets, and no hassle!

-• Travel freely by tapping your pass, and in the following month, pay only for the journeys that you have made
+• Travel freely by tapping your pass or your smartphone, and in the following month, pay only for the journeys that you have made

 Find out more on the Navigo Liberté + travel pass